Royal Academy of Music

 English Language Requirements

-- If English is not your first language, you must demonstrate that you have sufficient language proficiency before your study programme begins.
-For more information please visit our website.
+- Students whose first language is not English must demonstrate sufficient language proficiency before their study programme begins.

 - For students who are not EU or EEA citizens and who are being sponsored for a Tier 4 General Student visa, UK Visas and Immigration require an overall score of at least IELTS 5.5 or Pearson 51, with a score no lower than IELTS 5.5 or Pearson 51 for each individual element of the test (reading, writing, listening, and speaking).